ncatlab/nlab-content/pages/8/6/2/1/21268/content.md

 ## References
  {#References}

-For an overview of Platonism in the Philosophy of Mathematics see
+For an overview of Platonism in the philosophy of mathematics see

 * Linnebo, Øystein, _[Platonism in the Philosophy of Mathematics](https://plato.stanford.edu/entries/platonism-mathematics/)_, The Stanford Encyclopedia of Philosophy (Spring 2018 Edition), Edward N. Zalta (ed.).